TOD-theses/traces_analyzer/docs/metadata_extraction.md

 ### Instruction effect changes

 To understand, where the TOD occurs we compare the transaction trace from the normal and attack executions.
-At each iteration, we compare the `TraceEvent`s, including the program counter, the call depth and the stack.
-The first time they differ, is the point at which the previous instruction had a different effect.
+At each iteration, we compare the `Instruction`s and stop as soon as we find the TOD source.

-For instance, if the storage is different for both executions, the `SLOAD` will output a different result to the stack.
-We report the instruction that was executed before (and caused) the traces diverge, in this case before the stacks diverge.
+If two instructions have a different output (eg an `SLOAD` that loads a different value from storage), we consider them to be the TOD source.

+If this did not happen yet, but two instructions differ otherwise (inputs, program counter, etc), we take the previous instructions as TOD source.
+For example, this can happen if a `CALL` occurs and in one trace there is enough balance to do this, while the other trace has insufficient balance to do so.

 **Requires**:

 - comparison of two traces
-- access to next `TraceEvent`s
 - access to `Instruction`s

 **Labels**: